ChiragRupani/Ngrx8StoreSample/todoapp/README.md

 ## Migrate only

-`ng update @angular/cli --from 15 --to 16 --migrate-only`
+`ng update @angular/cli --from 15 --to 16 --migrate-only --allow-dirty`